Leadership

 Increase expenditure controls

-It’s perfectly reasonable and in fact, necessary to review expenditure controls to maintain cashflow.
+It’s perfectly reasonable and, in fact, necessary to review expenditure controls to maintain cash flow.

 Consider increasing expenditure control procedures and reducing limits.
 Ensure there are clear budgets set while maintaining some flexibility.
-Often, just the introduction of a process will usually reduce unnecessary expenditure.
+Often, just the introduction of a process will reduce unnecessary expenditure.

 Build up reserves